liamsomerville/checkHeaders/README.md

 *Now, when it comes to the x-frame-options check, OWASP Tells us we can remediate this in two places
   - At the Hosted Level
   - In the Webpage - inside the HEAD Tag
-We need to check both
+-We need to check both
 see https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet for details

 ** To check for the ciphers we use nmap - this will need to be installed on your system